Online Consultation

 Staying active and doing specific normal delivery exercises during pregnancy can make a big difference.
 Here are some safe and effective options:

-Walking: Keeps your body fit and helps the baby move into the right position for birth.
+Walking: Keeps your body active and helps the baby move into the right normal delivery position.

 Squats: Strengthen your pelvic muscles and may help shorten labour.